Skip to Main Content

 You want to start building your credit history

 Besides income requirements, a credit score can be another barrier for students who don’t have access to standard or premium credit cards.
 Many students likely haven’t even established a credit history at all at this point.
-Student cards can work around this by requiring a lower credit score or even no credit score at all for you to apply.
+Student cards can work around this by requiring a lower credit score or even no credit score for you to apply.

 You want to benefit from credit card rewards